How to Apply as an International Student

 If you do not meet the admission requirements

-Consider the Academic Upgrading program for all core academic subjects.
+- Consider the Academic Upgrading program for all core academic subjects.

-See the English Language Foundations program if English is an additional language.
+- See the English Language Foundations program if English is an additional language.

-Learn more about Admission Testing for admission to SAIT programs.
+- Learn more about admission testing for admission to SAIT programs.

 If you were educated outside of Canada, you will require an international document assessment to ensure you've met the admission requirements for your program.

 All applicants to SAIT must demonstrate English language proficiency prior to admission, including students educated in Canada.
 English language proficiency is a requirement for all SAIT programs.

 If you do not meet the English language proficiency requirement, consider the English Language Foundations program.

 Within a week of submitting your application online, you will receive an email acknowledging that SAIT has received your application.
-The email will include your SAIT ID number and instructions on how to login to mySAIT.
+The email will include your SAIT ID number and instructions on how to log in to mySAIT.

 Within six weeks, your application will be updated to one of the statuses below.
 When you submit updated documentation or progress through the competitive entry process, your application decision will be updated.
-Monitor your application status online on mySAIT.ca.
+Monitor your application status online on mySAIT.

 International students who are not Canadian citizens or permanent residents of Canada require a study permit issued by Immigration, Refugees and Citizenship Canada (IRCC) to study in a program that is longer than six months.

-Approximately six weeks before your program begins, you will be registered for your classes.
+Approximately six weeks before your program begins, you will register for your classes.
 At this time, you'll see your tuition amount in your account summary on mySAIT under the myStudent tab.